reevald/tfdf-ft-pipeline/README.md

   <img src="assets/ci-cd-compile-pipeline.jpg" alt="Workflow CI-CD & Compile Pipeline" />
 </p>

 Trigger cloud build `deploy-pipeline-dev.yaml` by making changes in the code or performing an empty commit and include `Deploy Pipeline` in the commit message (or trigger manually in the Action tab).
-The first step is to clone this repository and then attempt testing the end-to-end pipeline (coming soon).
+The first step is to clone this repository and then attempt testing the end-to-end pipeline.
 If the test passes, then compile the Kubeflow pipeline, and the result is a JSON file that needs to be saved into the pipeline store in Google Cloud Storage.
 This compiled pipeline will be consumed in continuous training below.

 ## Workflow Continuous Training